“A principal is more vulnerable to attack when in transit”.

 For this reason, the movement of a principal from one secure location to another brings a heightened risk.
 Close protection operatives must be knowledgeable and experienced at correct route selection.

 CPO training in route selection is vital.
 However, operating CPOs may not get to plan routes as often as they would like.
 This lack of planning can be due to perceived threat level, time or budget constraints.

 People who have no connection with the close protection industry will have occasionally conducted route selection for their route to work or a family road trip.
 Maybe using a tool such as the AA Route Planner.
 Within close protection operations, there is much more information to be obtained that can take many hours or even days of planning.

 To move a principal safely and securely within a timely fashion, we apply the following principles for route selection:

 Formulate and agree on a principal’s routes.
 Avoid routine from then on.
 Never take the same way to and from the principal’s place of work to avoid any possible hostile surveillance against the principal’s movements and timings.
 The same applies to the operatives arriving and departing the principal’s locations at the end of their shifts.
 Use alternate routes to avoid creating patterns.
 Patterns could put the operatives or principal at risk.

 The timing of the journey must be accurate.
 The planner will need to drive the route recce’ at the maximum safe speed legally allowable in the country of operation.
 Driving at unsafe speeds will endanger the life of the principal, the close protection team, and other innocent members of the public.
 Excessive speed will also attract unwanted attention from local law enforcement or criminal fraternities, plus timings will be incorrect.
-The route recce should be pre-driven at the same time of day as the proposed Principal movement time for more accurate timing.
+The route recce should be pre-driven at the same time of day and day of the week as the proposed Principal movement time for more accurate timing.